Barbara Boxer: Early life, family, and education

 In 1962, she married Stewart Boxer and graduated from Brooklyn College with a bachelor's degree in economics.
-While in college she was a member of Delta Phi Epsilon sorority and was a cheerleader for the Brooklyn College basketball team.
+Barbara and Stewart Boxer moved to California in 1965.

+Early career

-Boxer worked as a stockbroker for the following three years while her husband went to law school.
-Later, the couple moved to Greenbrae, in Marin County, California, and had two children, Doug and Nicole.
-In 1968, she worked on the presidential primary campaign of antiwar challenger Eugene McCarthy who was running against President Lyndon B. Johnson.
+Boxer worked as a stockbroker in the early 1960s while her husband went to law school.
+In 1968, after relocating to California, she worked on the presidential primary campaign of antiwar challenger Eugene McCarthy.
 In 1970, she co-founded the anti-Vietnam War Marin Alliance.

 Boxer first ran for political office in 1972, when she challenged incumbent Republican Peter Arrigoni, a member of the Marin County Board of Supervisors, but lost a close election.
-Later in the 1970s, Boxer worked as a reporter and editor for the Pacific Sun and then managed the Marin campaign of John Burton, the brother of Phillip Burton, who then was the Congressman representing southern San Francisco, California.
-John intended to run against incumbent Republican District 6 Congressman William S. Mailliard from Belvedere, California.
+From 1972 to 1974, Boxer worked as a reporter and editor for the Pacific Sun.
+She then managed the Marin campaign of John Burton, the brother of Phillip Burton, who then was the congressman representing southern San Francisco, California.
+John Burton intended to run against incumbent Republican District 6 Congressman William S. Mailliard from Belvedere, California.
 The district would be renumbered as the 5th District in January 1975.
-However Mailliard resigned on March 5, 1974, so John also ran in the special election to fill the remainder of the incumbent's 6th District term.
-Burton narrowly won both crowded races and was sworn into office in 1974, gaining seniority on those new members being seated in 1975, and Boxer became his staff aide.
+However, Mailliard resigned on March 5, 1974, so John Burton also ran in the special election to fill the remainder of the incumbent's 6th District term.
+Burton narrowly won both crowded races and was sworn into office in 1974, and Boxer became his staff aide.

 In 1976, Boxer was elected to the Marin County Board of Supervisors, serving for six years.
-She was the Board's first female president.
+She was the board's first female president.

-On May 28, 1994, her daughter Nicole married Tony Rodham, the younger brother of Hillary Clinton, in a ceremony at the White House attended by 250 guests.
-(This was the first White House wedding since Tricia Nixon married Edward Cox in 1971.)
-Before divorcing, they had a child Zachary, born in 1995.
-Between January 2001 and January 2009, Zachary held a unique distinction of being both the grandson and nephew of sitting U.S. senators.

-In 2006, the Boxers sold their house in Greenbrae, where they had lived for many years, and moved to Rancho Mirage.
-Boxer's first novel, A Time to Run, was published in 2005 by San Francisco-based Chronicle Books.
-Her second novel, Blind Trust, was released in July 2009 by Chronicle Books.